GomaaHub/Calculator-AVR/README.md

 # Calculator-AVR
 Calculator using AVR-Atmega32, 16x2 LCD, and 4x4 KEYPAD

-This software allows the user to enter up tp 4 digit operands (integers only, no floating point numbers), and can apply for different operations:
+This software allows the user to enter up to 4 digit operands (integers only, no floating point numbers), and can apply 4 different operations:

 1. Addition
 2. Subtraction